Cyril-Grelier/gc_wvcp_cp/src/README.md

 ### Dual model: decision variables, search strategies and heuristics

-The dual model exposes a single type of variables:
+The dual model exposes the following variables:

-- the yes/no decision to include an arc for each arc of the dual graph.
+- the decision to include or exclude an arc for each arc of the dual graph
+- the score of the MWSSP solution (the weighted sum of the heads of all included arcs)
+- the score of a corresponding WVCP solution (derived by subtracting the MWSSP score from the sum of the vertex weights)

 The following options set the search and restart strategies